 changed.
 The output of the comparison functions in

-be used to provide more detailed feedback to user about where changes
+be used to provide more detailed feedback to the user about where changes

-occur in two inputs, how a document has changed over time, etc.
+occur in two inputs, how a document has changed over time, and so on.